vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 * My time availability to investigate opportunities is not reliably high (and in particular it may not be high during the windows when the time-sensitivity exists).
-I'll say more about this later in the post.
-For now, I'll just say that I most likely don't expect to have enough confidence to allocate more than $5,000 per year to compelling and time-sensitive opportunities, and I might very well allocate much less.
+My current estimate is that I most likely don't expect to have enough confidence to allocate more than
+  $5,000 per year to compelling and time-sensitive opportunities, and I might very well allocate much less.

 ### Resultant desire to "get some money out the door" by donating to fallback donation targets